eosnetworkfoundation/template-projects/mememachine/README.md

 This is an EOS example project that demonstrates how to use EOS to build smart contracts, and UIs.
 In this project we have a simple meme token creator, browser, minter, burner, and transferrer.

+[Click here to see it running live](https://mememachines.netlify.app/) on the Jungle Testnet.

 > This is a starting point, it will be up to you to take this project and make it your own.

 ### Tech Stack